dh-giang-vu/LO/GDD.md

   - **Campfire (Light Sources)**: Certain light sources requires refueling with a certain amount of _COAL_.
 Upon interacting, an animation of Adam refueling will play, after the animation finishes, the light sources will go back to full brightness and fuel.
 If light sources run out of fuel.
 They will stop providing light and will no longer provide protection against the darkness, however, refueling is still possible and would replenish lights and fuel.

+  - **Street Lamp (Electric Light Sources)**: Electric light sources do not require refueling directly, but they need to be within the generator radius.
+The generator need to be refuel with a certain amount of _COAL_.
+If the generator is down, all the electric light sources will go down as well until the generator is refilled.
+  -
 - **Craftables**: Craftables are items that the player can craft, these items would also be placeable on the map, allowing for city-scaping.
 Craftable items include: Light sources, Buildings, and Decorations<br>

   - **Light Sources**